What's On in France 2022

 The International Comic Strip Festival has taken place in Angouleme every year in January since 1974.
 This gathering is a chance for professionals from all over the world to meet some 200,000 fans.
 For four days, publishers set up stands in giant tents, for signings, exhibitions, screenings, debates, conferences, meetings, concerts and a competition.
-24th till 27th January.
+MOVED TO 27th till 30th June.

 DOG SLED RACE